Lifeline Reviews

 As we saw it, the HomeSafe with AutoAlert has two drawbacks.
 First is the cost.
 For seniors who are on a fixed income (as many are), $59.95 per month isn’t cheap, even with free features like fall detection and the Philips Cares app.
 If an inexpensive medical alert system is a priority for you, we suggest taking a look at our Bay Alarm Medical cost and pricing page.

 And second, the range leaves a bit to be desired.
 While the range did include our backyard, we live in an urban setting with a postcard-sized lot.
 For those who live in a suburban or rural setting, gardening, bird watching or playing with the dog while still being protected could be more of an issue.
 If that’s you, you might want to check out a system like One Call Alert.
-We tested and reviewed One Call Alert, and we found an impressive at-home range of 1,400 feet.
+We tested One Call Alert and found an impressive at-home range of 1,400 feet.

 We do, however, recommend the HomeSafe Alert for those older adults not on a tight budget and who either do not spend much time in their backyard or only need a smaller range to roam.